spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 Cloud service provider relevance: <font color="#FC01CC">AWS Kubernetes</font>

-You can configure preferred on-demand types at the Virtual Node Group level for your AWS Kubernetes clusters.
+You can configure preferred on-demand types at the virtual node group level for your AWS Kubernetes clusters.

 In each scale-up action, Ocean provisions the new instances from the preferred types as follows:

 * Ocean selects the On-Demand instance types from the preferred list.
 * Ocean filters out unavailable markets when selecting On-Demand nodes.
-* If all the preferred On-Demand instance types are unavailable when scaling up, Ocean will select the types from the Virtual Node Group whitelist `instanceTypes` (if it exists).
+* If all the preferred On-Demand instance types are unavailable when scaling up, Ocean will select the types from the virtual node group whitelist `instanceTypes` (if it exists).
 If the Virtual Node Group whitelist does not exist, Ocean will use the cluster's whitelist.

-For information about defining preferred on-demand instance types in the Spot API using the `preferredOnDemandTypes` attribute, see the Create Virtual Node Group APIs for [Ocean AWS Kubernetes](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSLaunchSpecCreate).
+For information about defining preferred on-demand instance types in the Spot API using the `preferredOnDemandTypes` attribute, see the Create virtual node group APIs for [Ocean AWS Kubernetes](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSLaunchSpecCreate).

 When you set `preferredOnDemandTypes`, the Ocean Autoscaler will launch on-demand nodes from the listed types.​